IrinaVKuznetsova/OmicsVolcano/README.md

 *  tested on R version 4.1.1 (2021-08-10) "Kick Things"
 *  **fontawesome** package has been added
-*  function shinydashboardPlus() has been replaced to dashboardPage().
+*  rightSidebar() function is replaced with dashboardControlbar()
+*  updated version v.2.0.0 of shinydashboardPlus() function.
 [More info] (https://rinterface.github.io/shinydashboardPlus/articles/shinydashboardPlus.html)